Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ### Properties

 The properties currentFolderId, folderNode and node are the entry initialization properties of the document list.
-They can not be used together, choose the one that suites more your use case.
+They cannot be used together, choose the one that suites more your use case.

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |